openownership/data-standard/docs/schema.md

 .. attention::

-    This is the first **alpha version** of the schema.
-It is a living document, and undergoing constant updates.
+    This is the **beta** of the schema.
+This version is ready for test implementations.

+    Implementers should be aware that future changes are anticipated, before a version 1.0 release.
+However, from this beta release onwards, any structural changes, or major definitional changes will only take place following consultation, with a clear changelog provided, and with the documentation of previous versions maintained in archive form.

     The schema contains a draft **structure** and **fields** but does not yet specify substantial constraints or explicit required fields.